phoenixframework/phoenix/bonus_guides/I_sending_email.md

   . . .
 ```

-When we restart the application and call our `send_welcome_email/1` function, we actually get a response back from mailgun.com telling us our email has been queued.
+When we restart the application and call our `send_welcome_email/1` function, we actually get a response back from Mailgun telling us our email has been queued.

 ```console
 iex> HelloPhoenix.Mailer.send_welcome_email("us@example.com")